 Ambient environmental sounds like wind and thunder don’t need to be attached to a part because they come from all around the player.
-As such, these type of sounds can be played using the same scripts shown in Playing Music above.
+As such, these type of sounds can be played just like background music using the audio module above.

 GuiButton/Activated|Activated event listener for the button.